 Before training the language model, the first output of the process is a co-occurrence matrix.
 This matrix encodes useful information about the underlying corpus (Heimerl and Gleicher, 2018).
-Fig. 3 shows the co-occurrence probabilities of soil taxonomic orders and some selected words.
-It is possible to observe that concepts generally associated with a specific order co-occur in the corpus, such as soil cracks, which are features usually present in Vertisols; or Andisols being closely related to areas with volcanic activity.
+Figure 3 shows the co-occurrence probabilities of soil taxonomic orders and some selected words.
+It is possible to observe that concepts generally associated with a specific order co-occur in the corpus, such as the fact that soil cracks are features usually present in Vertisols, or that Andisols are closely related to areas with volcanic activity.